 Online decoding on CPUs (for example, Kaldi's online2-tcp-nnet3-decode-faster) is done in a similar way as offline decoding.
-Token and link structures are translated into OpenFst structures [16] that present an exact lattice [17].
+Token and link structures are translated into OpenFst structures [14] that present an exact lattice [15].
 An exact lattice contains paths, which correspond to the candidates for ASR predictions, and stores precise costs and state-level alignments.
-The lattice structure enables flexible post-processing with dif-
+The lattice structure enables flexible post-processing with different operations possible on lattices, such as acoustic scaling, computing the best, n-best, or oracle hypotheses, LM rescoring, lattice composition, etc. Although the lattice structure is convenient for operating with ASR output candidates before choosing the best ones, its implementation on GPUs would not be trivial.
+In the Kaldi GPU decoder, lattices are still created when an endpoint is reached to allow rich post-processing on CPUs [16].